Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

 print long_to_bytes(upper_limit)
 ```

-Since we have to use both oracles at the same time to not exceed the limit(1500 requests) we should somehow combine these two algorithms.
-The algorithms are exactly the same except for the starting index. however, for the operation on upper and lower bounds I was not sure how to combine these two algorithms.
-Should I choose two different set of bounds or one was enough and after choising one pair it worked.
+Since we have to use both Oracles simultaneously without exceeding the limit(1500 requests), we should somehow combine these two algorithms.
+The algorithms are exactly the same except for the starting index.
+However, for the operation on upper and lower bounds, I was not sure how to combine these two algorithms.
+Should I choose two different sets of bounds, or was one enough?
+After choosing one pair, it worked.

 So here is the code to attack the oracles

 ```py
 def oracle_attack(N, e, C, oracle, index, M):